SMART Recovery Program

 SMART Recovery (Self-Management and Recovery Training) is a 4-point support program for long-term sobriety.
-Through SMART Recovery, you can learn how to manage addictions by focusing on unhealthy thought patterns and beliefs and gradually learn self-empowerment.
-It is an AA alternative that does not require faith in a higher power and offers a broad array of methods to teach addicts to cope with urges, build motivation to keep working and live a balanced life filled with purpose.
+Through the SMART Recovery program, you can learn how to manage addictions by focusing on unhealthy thought patterns and beliefs and gradually learn self-empowerment.
+It is an AA alternative that does not require faith in a higher power and offers a broad array of SMART Recovery tools and methods to teach addicts to cope with urges, build motivation to keep working and live a balanced life filled with purpose.

 Motivation to stay sober can come and go.
 Life manages to throw us curve balls and post-discharge the best defense you have will be the coping mechanisms and motivational tools you built in rehab.
-Point one of SMART Recovery deals with the creation and sustaining of motivation throughout recovery.
+Point one of the SMART Recovery program deals with the creation and sustaining of motivation throughout treatment.
 Patients are tasked with making lists of priorities in their life and weighing the costs and benefits of sobriety vs. continued substance dependency.
 Here is where the groundwork for long-term sobriety begins.
 What kinds of things is your addiction taking from you?
 For those addicted to drugs and alcohol you could be risking a lot, for example:

 - A personal relationship with a spouse or significant other